History in Darkness: Seven Fragments on Siegfried Kracauer’s The Salaried Masses

 When the middle class girls were still in a state of prosperity, many girls who now punch cards used to stumble through etudes at home on the pianoforte.
 Music, at least, has not entirely vanished from a process that the National Board for Economic Viability has defined as follows: “Rationalisation is the application of all means offered by technology and systematic organisation to the raising of economic viability, and therewith increasing the production of goods, reducing their costs, and improving them.”
 No, it has not quite gone.
 I know of an industrial plant that hires girls straight from high school with a salary and lets them be trained at the typewriter by a teacher of their own.
 The wily teacher winds up the gramophone and the pupils have to type in time with its tunes.
 When merry military marches ring out, they all march ahead twice as lightly.
 The rotation speed of the record is gradually increased, and without the girls really noticing it they tap faster and faster.
 In their training years they turn into speed typists – music has wrought the cheaply purchased miracle.

 The history of the piano étude, or study, is an extraordinarily interesting one.
-These were training pieces, most commonly associated originally with names like that of Beethoven’s student Carl Czerny, leading later in the nineteenth century to the production of systems for acquiring comprehensive piano technique as in Hanon.
+These were training pieces, most commonly associated originally with names like Beethoven’s student Carl Czerny, leading later in the nineteenth century to the production of systems for acquiring comprehensive piano technique as in Hanon.
 But the étude, as a form, arose in a very particular social setting: that of the early-nineteenth century bourgeois home, with its piano placed in the parlour.
 The étude was a form designed to train the urban bourgeoisie in being able to reproduce music in their own homes.
-Later, of course, in the hands of Liszt and Chopin, the étude grew to become its own autonomous musical form, supported by a mid-nineteenth century cult of virtuoso.
+Later, of course, in the virtuoso hands of Liszt and Chopin, the étude grew to become its own autonomous musical form.
 But where this need for musical reproduction in the home was technologized, first with player pianos, and later with the gramophone, the étude was made defunct.
 It is only where this music has become alienated through its own technical and technological means of reproduction that it may safely be reintroduced into the workplace.
 Where once the bourgeois reproduced music on her instrument, in the 1920s the music was to instrumentalise the human body for the service of profit.
 In 1942, Adorno wrote in an essay, ‘On the Problem of a New Type of Human Being’ – a text remarkably close to Kracauer’s,

 The objects of action are changing.
 Their mechanisation means that people must ‘adapt’ in their use of everyday devices to an incomparably higher degree than ever before.
 The act of driving a car or repairing a radio requires an infinitely greater subordination to the nature of those objects than the work of a craftsman for example.
 Even during the entire era of 19th-century industrial capitalism, the functions of the individual – at least in his free time – were not remotely as dependent on technology as they are today.
 The game, itself, becomes governed by the technical structure of things.